UpalabdhaD/DNAflexpy/docs/index.md

 ## Features

-- **Feature Profiling**: Analyze DNA sequences based on trinucleotide or dinucleotide features.
+- **Bendability estimation**: Calculate bendability of DNA sequences based on trinucleotide or dinucleotide features.

 - **Customizable**: Specify feature types and window sizes for in-depth analysis.

 - **Command-line Interface**: Run DNAflexpy from the command line for quick calculations.

 - **Python Library**: Import DNAflexpy as a library in Jupyter notebooks or other scripts.

 ---